sm2302-aug23/grp-r-sexy_primes/README.md

 **Some Observations:**

--Although $2$ occurs in all sequences (except for when the starting integer is $1$) and $5$ occurs in 94% of sequences, $3$ only occurs 12 times.
+- Although $2$ occurs in all sequences (except for when the starting integer is $1$) and $5$ occurs in 94% of sequences, $3$ only occurs 12 times.
--The most frequently occurring
+- The most frequently occurring

 1 digit prime after $2$ and $5$ is $7$ occurring 1848 times;